bytecauldron/gamemaker-input-example/README.md

     <img src="input_example.png" />
 </p>

-## GameMaker 2 Local Multiplayer Example with Input
+## GameMaker 2 Local Multiplayer Example with Input 4

+**Please Note:** Input 5 will not work with this.
+The latest multiplayer example is available on the official repo.

 Tested in GameMaker 2 IDE v2022.2.1.618 and Runtime v2022.2.1.491.